Plain English Summary

 Publication and dissemination plan

 The project will measure and report health outcomes from patients following OHCA in the UK.
-We have an established and effective dissemination strategy to ensure knowledge mobilisation is effectively integrated into practice.
+The trialists have an established and effective dissemination strategy to ensure knowledge mobilisation is effectively integrated into practice.
 The personal involvement of co-investigators will facilitate opportunities for the output from this research to be widely disseminated to UK health providers, commissioners, standard setting bodies and policy makers.
-We will publish the results of the study in open access medical journals which will provide a sustainable archive for the results of this work.
-A professional and lay summary of the findings will be placed on our institutional website.
-We will produce briefing notes that will summarise the main findings of this research and their implications for policy and distribute these notes to health service commissioners.
+The trialists will publish the results of the study in open access medical journals which will provide a sustainable archive for the results of this work.
+A professional and lay summary of the findings will be placed on their institutional website.
+They will produce briefing notes that will summarise the main findings of this research and their implications for policy and distribute these notes to health service commissioners.